 The US Department of Education indicates that nearly one half of undergraduate students pursuing degrees in a Science, Technology, Engineering or Math (STEM) fields will either change to non-STEM degrees or drop out from college all together.
 Moreover, under-represented minority students are 50% more likely to leave STEM majors than other student populations.
 To promote increased retention in STEM majors, we have developed a course called Communicating Science that teaches incoming freshman science majors to make short documentary videos on UCLA life scientists.
 Through this process, students are learning skills essential to success as STEM majors, increasing their retention in STEM majors.
 Click HERE to learn more about Communicating Science.

 Indonesia is the heart of the Coral Triangle, yet it is one of the least studied marine environments in the world.
 Advancing marine conservation and sustainability in this region requires an increase in research effort to support conservation planning.
 The Indonesian Biodiversity Research Center (IBRC) is addressing this need by providing resources that attract leading marine scientists from around the world and by training Indonesians to become expert in studying their own marine ecosystems.
 Alumni of the IBRC education programs have earned Fulbright Fellowships to pursue graduate studies in the United States and are conducting important research that is influencing Indonesian marine management policy.
-Click HERE to learn more about the IBRC.
+The IBRC has subsequently evolved into a new non-profit, Bionesia.
+Click HERE to learn more about Bionesia.